Platydemus manokwari

-Natural habitat
+Distribution and habitat

 P. manokwari is native to the island of New Guinea in the Pacific Ocean.
 This species of large flatworm preys on land mollusks and has been categorized as one of the 100 worst invasive species.

 The original habitat of P. manokwari is within tropical areas, but it has been found in almost all temperate regions of the world including in agricultural, coastland, and disturbed areas, as well as, natural forests, planted forests, riparian zones, scrub/shrublands, urban areas, and wetlands.
 However, P. manokwari does not live in urban coastal areas, perhaps due to environmental factors, such as lack of vegetation.